zboucek/flightmare/docs/source/building_flightmare_binary/standalone.rst

   :align: center

-(Optional) Add a timeline for preview animation
+(Optional) Add a Timeline for preview Animation
 """"""""""""""""""""""""""""""""""""""""""""""""

 Optionally, we add a timeline to the scene.